sarmad-abualkaz/gh-actions-workflow-runs-sorter/README.md

 ### `SHOULD_RUN_EXECUTE`:
 The `SHOULD_RUN_EXECUTE` variable is calculated by looking over x number of previous runs from a workflow (x is provided by `--workflow_run_to_return` defaulting to 20).

-If a run with a HIGHER `github.run_number` than what was set in `--run_number` and is found to have `completed`, then this variables is set to `false` - since a new commit has already ran and completed - this run has lost it's order and should not be executed.
+If a run with a HIGHER `github.run_number` than what was set in `--run_number` and is found to have `completed`, then this variable is set to `false` - since a new commit has already ran and completed - this run has lost its order and should not be executed.

 Setting this to false will gate against manually re-running a previously failed (or succeeded) workflow runs.